Ragingram2/Arbrook/README.md

 # Arbrook
-A hobby engine that is meant to teach me about engine architecture and also might turn into the rythe editor
+A hobby engine that is meant to teach me about engine architecture and will now be the home of my graduation project, "Near 0 cost Graphics Abstraction layer"